Thinkorswim vs Interactive Brokers

 Mobile Apps

-thinkorswim makes its second appearance in mobile form.
-Unfortunately, demo trading is lost, although there are some extra features on the mobile system.
-For example, we found video news from Schwab Network and CNBC.
-There are also chat rooms where thinkorswim users can talk about the day’s financial news.
+thinkorswim shows up again in mobile form.
+Paper trading is gone here, but there are some extras.
+For instance, we found video news from Schwab Network and CNBC.
+Chat rooms are also available, letting thinkorswim users discuss the day’s market events.

 TOS vs IBKR